oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 The validator library's `index.js` (in src/index.js in the project’s Github repository) declares the validator object as the module's default export, requiring the use of the `default` keyword in the function's signature.

-In case where multiple JavaScript functions are made available to PL/SQL and SQL you should probably encapsulate them in a package.
+In case where multiple JavaScript functions are made available to PL/SQL and SQL you should follow the industry's best practice and encapsulate them in a package.

 Please refer to chapter 5 in the JavaScript Developer's Guide for more information about call specifications and module calls.